JSinkler713/vim-cheat-sheet/README.md

 # vim-cheat-sheet
-A list of commands and their summary
+A list of vim commands and their summary.